 Specialisterne Australia has teamed up with Doctor Michelle Garnett and Professor Tony Attwood to offer a work readiness program for adults on the autism spectrum.
 The program is designed to identify individual strengths and challenges in a work environment as well as successful strategies to address them.
-Our Assessment and Support Manager Jay Hobbs has been trained to facilitate the program for Specialisterne and works under the supervision of Dr. Michelle Garnett and Prof. Tony Attwood from Minds & Hearts.

 After new employees complete Thriving at Work employers will have a comprehensive report on individual strengths and challenges with a focus on providing effective individual support.
 Decisions on what support is required will be made by individual employees with help and advice from Specialisterne staff.